 Understanding Roblox's Unusual Options Activity

-Roblox (NYSE:RBLX) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $86.68 following the option alert.
+Shares of Roblox (NYSE:RBLX) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $86.59.

 - Sentiment: BULLISH